intel/driving-data-collection-reference-kit/README.md

 ```
 Cameras:
 In case PtGrey cameras are used,
-- Camera needs fly capture sdk to be installed, get the sdk from < @TODO: Update the url to download sdk > and install it.
+- Camera needs [Fly Capture SDK](https://www.ptgrey.com/flycapture-sdk) to be installed, download the SDK and install it.
 - Install libpcap
 ```bash
 sudo apt-get install libpcap0.8-dev